ktrushin/notebook/mongodb/university/m201_mongodb_performance.md

   }
 }
 ```
 Create index and an explainable object and run the find on the latter.
-Now we
-see that the index is used (`IXSCAN`) and only one document is examined.
-Also,
-note that only one index key was looked at (`"totalKeysExamined": 1`)
 ```
 > db.people.createIndex({ssn: 1})
 > exp = db.people.explain("executionStats")